camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 Note2: The "subscription-begins" notification is not counted in the `subscriptionMaxEvents`. (for example, if a client request set `subscriptionMaxEvents` to 2, it can  receive 2 notifications, besides the notification sent for "subscription-begins").

-### 3.3 `subscription-updates` event
+### 3.3 `subscription-updated` event

-Specific event notification type "subscription-updates" is defined to inform listener about subscription changes.
+Specific event notification type "subscription-updated" is defined to inform listener about subscription changes.
+It is an optional event.

+It is used when the API Server manages `ACTIVE` and `INACTIVE` status and there are transitions of the subscription between each other.
 For this specific event, the `data` must feature `updateReason` attribute.

-It is used when the API Server manages `ACTIVE` and `INACTIVE` status and there are transitions of the subscription between each other.

 The following table lists values for `updateReason` attribute: